Towards Codable Watermarking for Injecting Multi-bits Information to LLMs: Related Work

-The most representative integrating watermarking technique for LLMs is proposed by~\citet{watermark_llm}, which watermarks the LLM-generated text by manipulating the available token part of the vocabulary when sampling each token.
-Specifically, when LLM generates the current token, it first creates a random seed based on the hash value of the previous token and splits the whole vocabulary into two parts (i.e., green list and red list) conditioned on that random seed.
-Then, the logits of tokens in the green list will be added with a small positive value, which leads to the result that the tokens in the green list will be more likely to be sampled.
-In the watermark detecting stage, the same hash function is utilized to determine the number of tokens in the red list and green list in a text, thereby determining whether the text contains watermark information.
-Following~\citet{watermark_llm}, several studies explore effective text watermarking in various scenarios. ~\citet{reliability_of_watermark} later improve this method by exploring diverse choices of random seed generators for splitting the vocabulary. ~\citet{sweet} takes a step further to actively select high entropy tokens to watermark instead of all tokens, which is shown to be more effective in the code detection task, as it will not affect the generation of those deterministic code segments. ~\citet{provable_robust_watermark} simplify the watermark method of~\citet{watermark_llm} by making the vocabulary splitting independent of the previously generated tokens and only dependent on a global key.
-However, all these methods generate watermarks that only contain 1 bit of information, which cannot meet the need for injecting watermarks with diverse customized information.
-In this work, we first analyze the research objectives of codable text watermarking, and then propose a practical method that achieves a good balance among multiple indicators designed for evaluating the effectiveness of CTWL.
+The most representative integrating watermarking technique for LLMs is proposed by~\citet{watermark_llm}, which watermarks the LLM-generated text by manipulating the available part of the vocabulary.
+Following~\citet{watermark_llm}, several studies explore effective text watermarking in various scenarios. ~\citet{reliability_of_watermark} later improves this method by exploring diverse choices of random seed generators for splitting the vocabulary. ~\citet{sweet} takes a step further to actively select high entropy tokens to watermark instead of all tokens, which is shown to be more effective in the code detection task. ~\citet{provable_robust_watermark} simplify the watermark method of~\citet{watermark_llm} by making the vocabulary splitting independent of the previously generated tokens and only dependent on a global key.
+However, all these methods generate watermarks that only contain 1 bit of information, which cannot meet the need to inject watermarks with diverse customized information.
+There are some very concurrent works~\citep{advcaning_beyond, three_bricks} that focus on this problem.
+These methods still follow the random vocabulary partition~\citep{watermark_llm}, posing an unignorable threat to the quality of generated text caused by the multi-bits watermark.
+In contrast, our Balance-Marking method can effectively maintain the text quality after injecting complex messages by balancing the probability distribution of the vocabulary partitions.